-The delivery instruction slip is important because when you sell shares from your demat and trading account, you would need to authorise the sale with a signed delivery instruction slip.
+The delivery instruction slip is important because when you sell shares from your demat and trading account, you would need to authorize the sale with a signed delivery instruction slip.
 A DIS slip is like a cheque that acts like authorization to the depository participant (DP) to debit securities from your account and make the transfer to the recipient’s account.
 When you carry out transactions online, you can give the power of attorney (PoA) to the broker who will then debit from your demat account when you sell securities.

 What are the elements that make up a DIS slip format?

 The delivery instruction slip comes with the following elements:

 - Client ID: The DIS slip has the client ID space, which is pre-sealed and is on top of the DIS slip format.
 The client ID comes with eight digits.

 - Client Name: You have to fill this in but ensure that you fill in the same name as it appears in your demat account.